LucasNahuelGarcia/LucasNahuelGarcia.github.io/README.md

 I joined this project to further its development, primarily serving as a gameplay programmer.
 Here are some of the contributions I made:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/sAwMjHPcqTo?si=qLePxH1pQp4msxHJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 #### Inventory System
+An inventory system with item combinations and the ability to drag items outside of the inventory to an active element zone.
+This functionality also enables interaction with objects in the scene.

 <br><br>